 Remember that your customers are constantly being marketed to, from competitors who have been in the business as long as you and from start-up companies who may stop at nothing to get themselves established in the industry.
 They will typically have their own marketing strategies in place and will be pursuing your customers vigorously.
 Remember, they won’t care if you’ve already built a long-term relationship with that customer or just sold to them; they will work just as hard to get their business no matter what!

 There are many reasons to consider a strong B2B post-sales marketing strategy, and retaining your customers as well as increasing your business are just two of them.
 Marketing to customers after the sale can create a need they don’t see before, and can also keep your name in front of them for future purchases.
-Keep these points in mind when creating your own B2B marketing strategy.
+Keep these points in mind when creating your own B2B marketing strategies.